'A Silvery Sea'

 'A Silvery Sea' was specially created for the Costume & Textile Association's "Silvery Threads" competition, and chosen as a finalist.
 The artwork was on display in The Hostry at Norwich Cathedral in Oct 2014.

 In thinking about a piece incorporating 'silvery threads' in a landscape genre, the sea came to mind.
-I set out to capture some of the energy and drama in the sea and to mirror the blocks of repeating motifs you observe in the sea by the use of repeating different textural motifs.
+I set out to capture some of the energy and drama in the sea and to mirror in knitted textural the forms the blocks of repeating motifs you observe in the sea.

 The 'Silvery Threads' of the brief are provided by a variety of the silvery yarns available including sari ribbon which has been used in several different ways.